A complete guide to facilitate the Culture Design Canvas to map, assess and evolve your workplace culture

 We produce our best work interacting and collaborating with others.
-Meetings are how teams work done.
+Meetings are how teams get work done.

-However, some meetings are very productive, and others are just a waste of everyone’s time.
+However, some meetings are very productive, while others are just a waste of everyone’s time.

-Organizations must choose which types of meetings are critical and facilitate experiences that are worth being part of.
+Organizations must choose which types of meetings are critical and facilitate experiences that are worth partaking in.
 Define their purpose, frequency, and duration.